MrBrezina/holistic-study/README.md

 The “raw“ data collected from the website (via GetForm) before any processing is saved in the `data/raw-data.csv` file.
 The processed data is stored in `data/serial-data.csv` and `data/aggregated-data.csv`.
 For description of the data format, see the [data-processing notebook](https://nbviewer.jupyter.org/github/MrBrezina/holistic-study/blob/master/notebooks/1%20Process%20raw%20data.ipynb).

-The data from Greek participants is saved in saved in the `data/raw-data_greek.csv` file.
+The data from Greek participants is saved in the `data/raw-data_greek.csv` file.

 ### Jupyter notebooks